techidaily/site-win11/source/_posts/methods-for-mending-deskanywhere-on-windows-11.md

  Like any other online service, AnyDesk can experience server outages anytime.
 When the servers are down, you won't be able to use or open the app at all.

- You can check the AnyDesk server status by visiting its[AnyDesk status website](https://status.anydesk.com/) .
+ You can check the AnyDesk server status by visiting its [AnyDesk status website](https://status.anydesk.com/) .
 There, check the network status of your continent.

  If the servers are down, there's nothing much you can do other than to patiently wait while AnyDesk fixes the issue.